elliotherriman/website/_posts/2018-04-11-meaningful-choices-adjacent.markdown

 Hey!
 Sorry!
 I'm not done!
 You're not even meant to be here!

 This is an unfinished piece, entirely unedited and probably a poor representation of my abilities as a writer.
 I'm leaving it hosted while I bring my website's design up to scratch, but it may go unfinished until that point.
-Until then, feel free to write your own ending!
+Until then, feel free to come up with your own ending!

 ---